leizongmin/js-xss/README.md

 var html = xss(source, {
   whiteList: {}, // empty, means filter out all tags
   stripIgnoreTag: true, // filter out all HTML not in the whitelist
-  stripIgnoreTagBody: ["script"] // the script tag is a special case, we need
+  stripIgnoreTagBody: ["script"], // the script tag is a special case, we need
   // to filter out its content
 });